rolandwalker/buffer-utils/README.markdown

 ## Explanation

-Buffer-utils.el is a collection of functions for buffer manipulation.
+`buffer-utils.el` is a collection of functions for buffer manipulation.

 This library exposes very little user-level interface; it is generally useful only for programming in Emacs Lisp.